I think I have the flu. Should I see my doctor?

 - Nausea, vomiting or diarrhea (most common in children)

-With some rest and self-care measures at home, the average healthy person can expect to get better within a week, although symptoms of a dry cough may last for several weeks.
+With some rest and self-care measures at home, the average healthy person can expect to get better within a week, although a dry cough may last for several weeks.

 However, some people are at greater risk of serious flu-related complications and should see a doctor.

 Who needs to see a doctor?

 If you or someone you're caring for is at high risk of flu-related complications and you suspect the flu, call the doctor.
-For those at high risk of flu-related complications or who have severe disease, there's a greater chance that the flu might lead to pneumonia, bronchitis, sinus infections and, rarely, hospitalization or death.
-It can also worsen chronic health problems such as asthma and congestive heart failure.
+For those at high risk of flu-related complications or who have severe flu, there's a greater chance that the flu might lead to pneumonia, bronchitis, sinus infections, and, rarely, hospitalization or death.
+The flu can also worsen chronic health problems such as asthma and congestive heart failure.

 You have an increased risk of flu-related complications if you: